 Connel itself is an attractive village.
 Apart from the bridge, the main landmarks are the large Falls of Lora Hotel, built in 1894, and the nearby St Oran's Church.
 This was built in 1888 and offers visitors an attractive interior and a nice collection of stained glass windows.
 There are also good views of Loch Etive from the grounds.

 Near the north end of the bridge is North Connel, now bypassed by the main road.
 It is also home to Connel Airfield.
 This started life in the 1930s before being developed by the RAF during WWII.
 It is mainly used for training and leisure today, though efforts are under way to make more use of it as an airport for Oban.

 North again and the main road cuts across the low lying peninsula of Benderloch en route to Loch Creran.
 This offers some unexpected delights.
 Balcardine Castle overlooks Loch Creran on the north side of the peninsula and provides an interesting landmark.
 It is privately owned, but does open to visitors during three or four months in Summer.
 Beyond the castle a minor, and private, road leads across a short causeway to the Isle of Eriska.
 Here you will find the exclusive Isle of Eriska Hotel in a converted country house, possibly the only one in Scotland on its own private island.

-As the main road runs along the south side of Loch Creran you come to the Scottish Sealife Centre.
+As the main road runs along the south side of Loch Creran you come to the Scottish Sea Life Sanctuary.
 This provides a fascinating - and weatherproof - day out and manages to combine entertainment with education.